 Employment with Walker County is considered "at will".
-That is, either the employer or employee car sever the employment relationship at any time without notice, for any legal reason, or for no reason at all Employment "at will" has been Walker County's employment policy in the past and Walker County will continue the "at will" policy until changed by official order of the Walker County Commissioners' Court Employment "at will" supersedes all other policies contained in the Walker County Personnel Policy Manual.
+That is, either the employer or employee can sever the employment relationship at any time without notice, for any legal reason, or for no reason at all.
+Employment "at will" has been Walker County's employment policy in the past and Walker County will continue the "at will" policy until changed by official order of the Walker County Commissioners' Court.
+Employment "at will" supersedes all other policies contained in the Walker County Personnel Policy Manual.
 Walker County shall also have the right to change any condition, benefit, policy or privilege of employment at any time, with or without notice.
 No provision of this personnel policy manual shall be construed as modifying the employment "at will" status.

-1 , an employee of Walker County, hereby disclose that I have read the above statement and u nderstand that I have been employed "at will" by Walker County and that my signature below affirms the at understanding.
-My signature also confirms that I have been provided a copy of the personnel policy r nanual.
-DATE EMPLOYEE SIGNATURE DATE OFFICIAL/SUPERVISOR
+I , an employee of Walker County, hereby disclose that

+I have read the above statement and understand that I have been employed "at will" by Walker County and that my signature below affirms that understanding.
+My signature also confirms that I have been provided a copy of the personnel policy manual.